 During the pilot, investors opted for an all-public arbitrator panel in roughly 60 percent of the cases.
 In the other 40 percent, they accepted having one industry arbitrator sit on the panel.
 More importantly, investors who participated in the pilot thought the process was fairer by virtue of having the choice of an all-public panel, regardless of whether they actually chose to eliminate all of the industry arbitrators in favor of public ones.

 The pilot program began in October 2008 and was set to last for two years.
 But after the early successes of the program, it was later extended through 2011 to better determine the impact of industry arbitrator bias in securities arbitration.
 The pilot stopped taking new cases on February 1, 2011, after the SEC announced it had accepted the proposed rule change.

 New Rule Improves Possibility of Positive Outcomes for Wronged Investors

-Hopefully the option of using all public arbitrators will heed more positive results for investors, like it did for Maimoona Mirdad, who had her case decided by a public arbitrator last fall.
+Hopefully, the option of using all public arbitrators will heed more positive results for investors, as it did for Maimoona Mirdad, who had her case decided by a public arbitrator last fall.

 In its defense, the brokerage firm claimed that Mirdad knew of the risks of investing and pointed to the language in the risk profile that was included in the account opening statement she had signed.
 The public arbitrator overseeing her case, however, quickly disregarded this defense, pointing out that these documents are blank forms when they are initially signed by new customers and that the preferences are not filled in until after they have been approved, which typically takes several days after the customer has signed them.